 Since inception, we have generated no revenues and have incurred losses.
 As of January 31, 2021, we had cash of \$40,737 and an accumulated deficit of \$15,575,603.
 Since our inception, we have incurred recurring losses and for the nine months ended January 31, 2021 and the year ended April 30, 2020, we incurred net losses of \$3,789,734 and \$4,410,236, respectively.
 The report of our independent registered public accounting firm on our April 30, 2020 financial statements includes a going concern explanatory paragraph which states that there is substantial doubt regarding our ability to continue as a going concern.
 There can be no assurances that we will be able to achieve a level of revenues adequate to generate sufficient cash flow from operations or obtain additional financing through private placements, public offerings and/or bank financing necessary to support our working capital requirements.
-To the extent that duditional financing will be available, or if available, will be offered to us on acceptable terms.
+To the extent that funds generated from any private placements, public offerings and/or bank financing are insufficient, we will have to raise additional working capital.
+No assurance can be given that additional financing will be available, or if available, will be offered to us on acceptable terms.
 If adequate working capital is not available we may be forced to cease or curtail our operations, which would cause investors to lose their entire investment.

-We are at an early stage of development and currently have no source of near-term revenue and may never become profitable.
+We are at a preclinical stage of development and currently have no source of near-term revenue and may never become profitable.

-We are an early stage biopharmaceutical company.
+We are a preclinical stage biopharmaceutical company.
 Currently, we have no products approved for commercial sale and, to date, we have not generated any revenue.
 Our ability to generate revenue depends heavily on:

-- · demonstration to the satisfaction of the FDA and comparable regulatory bodies that AL001 and AL002 are safe and effective in future clinical trials; - · our ability to seek and obtain regulatory approvals, including with respect to the indications we are seeking; - · successful manufacture and commercialization of AL001 and AL002; and - market acceptance of AL001 and AL002.
+- demonstration to the satisfaction of the FDA and comparable regulatory bodies that AL001 and AL002 are safe and effective in future clinical trials; - · our ability to seek and obtain regulatory approvals, including with respect to the indications we are seeking; - · if approved by the FDA, successful manufacture and commercialization of AL001 and AL002; and - market acceptance of AL001 and AL002.